 For file checksums, you can specify which algorithm CHECKSUM will use to perform calculations.
-By default, the Alpha XOR record-based algorithm is used.
-Optionally, you can select either the CRC algorithm or the MD5 algorithm, each using the whole content of the file to calculate the checksum.
+By default, the XOR record-based algorithm is used.
+Optionally, you can select the CRC, MD5, SHA1, or SHA256 algorithm.

 The CRC algorithm is the same as the algorithm used for ELF-64 files and is used by popular compression tools like PKZIP.
-(That is, a file checksum in a ZIP file can be compared with the file checksum obtained by the CHECKSUM utility.)
+That is, a file checksum in a ZIP file can be compared with the file checksum obtained by the CHECKSUM utility.
 The MD5 algorithm is the MD5 digest, which can be obtained using public domain tools such as MD5.EXE and md5sum.

 Image checksums differ between the Alpha platforms and the Integrity servers platform.
 Object checksums are only available for the Integrity servers platform.
-With the platform qualifiers, /ALPHA, /Integrity servers or VAX non-native images or objects can be checksummed.
+With the platform qualifiers, such as /ALPHA, /I64, or /VAX, non-native images or objects can be checksummed.